Kornblatt's Delicatessen

-Kornblatt's Delicatessen is a Jewish deli in Portland, Oregon.
+Kornblatt's Delicatessen was a Jewish deli in Portland, Oregon.
+The business operated from 1991 to March 2023.

 Description

-Kornblatt's Delicatessen is a Jewish deli with a "spacious, relaxed" dining room in northwest Portland's Northwest District.
-The exterior has a brick facade and a green awning.
-The breakfast menu includes bagels with lox, blintzes, hashes, and omelettes, and lunch options include corned beef and Reuben sandwiches, latkes, and Matzo ball soup.
-The delicatessen is not considered kosher and many menu options include dairy and meat.
-Organic chicken basil sausage, knishes, kugel, macaroni salad, and smoked fish have also been on the menu.
-The deli served a dozen sandwiches, as of 2016, including eight Reubens, beef tongue, chopped liver and egg salad, French dip with au jus, and hoagies.
-Bagels are boiled daily and fish are imported from the East Coast weekly.
-Hebrew National supplies beef hot dogs and salami.
-Thumann's Deli also supplies meats.
+Kornblatt's Delicatessen was a Jewish deli with a "spacious, relaxed" dining room in northwest Portland's Northwest District.
+The exterior had a brick facade and a green awning.
+The breakfast menu included bagels with lox, blintzes, hashes, and omelettes, and lunch options included corned beef and Reuben sandwiches, latkes, and Matzo ball soup.
+The delicatessen was not considered kosher and many menu options include dairy and meat.
+The business served organic chicken basil sausage, knishes, kugel, macaroni salad, and smoked fish.
+Kornblatt's offered a dozen sandwiches, as of 2016, including eight Reubens, beef tongue, chopped liver and egg salad, French dip with au jus, and hoagies.
+Bagels were boiled daily and fish were imported from the East Coast weekly.
+Hebrew National supplied beef hot dogs and salami.
+Thumann's Deli also supplied meats.

 History

-Mike Heffernan has owned the deli.
+Kornblatt's was established in 1991.
+Mike Heffernan was an owner.
 John Callahan frequented the deli, as of 2006.

 In 2021, for Hanukkah, the deli offered take-home platters.
 The Long Island Sound platter had smoked fish with assorted bagels and schmears.

+In March 2023, the business announced plans to close at the end of the month.
+Henry Higgins Boiled Bagels purchased the location and opened on May 15.